KINGSABRI/hacker-gems/README.md

 # Hacker-gems [![Gem Version](https://badge.fury.io/rb/hacker-gems.svg)](https://badge.fury.io/rb/hacker-gems)

-The gem is just a collection of all gems that you may needed for your hacking life.
+The gem is just a collection of all gems that you may need for your hacking life.

 ## Why?
 Each time I've a new system installation I keep trying to remember by libraries so I build this library to install all what I need.